|Physician Quality Reporting System (PQRS)|

 Learn how you can successfully participate in PQRS submitting GI-specific measures

-Beginning in 2014, CMS approved Qualified Clinical Data Registries (QCDR) as a new reporting mechanism for the Physician Quality Reporting System (PQRS).
-This reporting option allows providers to report on measures that are meaningful to their specialty practice and will foster improvement in the quality of care provided to patients.
+We are pleased to announce that the GIQuIC Registry has again been approved as a Qualified Clinical Data Registry (QCDR) for reporting to the Physician Quality Reporting System (PQRS) for the 2015 reporting year.
+The QCDR reporting mechanism is a dynamic reporting option that allows providers to report on measures that are meaningful to their specialty practice and foster improvement in the quality of care provided to patients.

-To see the detailed specifications of the quality measures on which GIQuIC proposes to report please click here.
+To see the detailed specifications of the clinical quality measures on which the GIQuIC QCDR will report for PY2015 please click here.

 Click here for frequently asked questions relating to GIQuIC as a QCDR.